 - 1. All hurricane parameters used in the model will be reviewed. - 2.
 Prepare graphical depictions of hurricane parameters as used in the model.
 Describe and justify: - a.
 The data set basis for the fitted distributions, - b.
-The modeled dependencies among correlated parameters in the windfield component and how they are represented. - c.
+The modeled dependencies among correlated parameters in the windfield component and how they are represented, - c.
 The asymmetric nature of hurricanes, - d.
 The fitting methods used and any smoothing techniques employed. - 3.
 The treatment of the inherent uncertainty in the conversion factor used to convert the modeled vortex winds to surface winds will be reviewed and compared with currently accepted scientific literature.
 Treatment of conversion factor uncertainty at a fixed time and location within the windfield for a given hurricane intensity will be reviewed. - 4.
-Scientific literature cited in Standard G-1 (Scope of the Computer Model and Its Implementation) may be reviewed to determine applicability. - 5.
+All cited sScientific literature provided cited in Standard G-1 (Scope of the Computer Model and Its Implementation) will-may be reviewed to determine applicability. - 5.
 All external data sources that affect model generated windfields will be identified and their appropriateness will be reviewed. - 6.
-Describe and justify the value(s) of the far-field pressure used in the model.
+Describe and justify the value(s) of the far-field pressure used in the model-and approximate its sensitivity on the average annual zero deductible statewide loss costs.

-M-3 Hurricane Probabilities\
+M-3 Hurricane Probabilities